Whatapalaver/jumpstarter/simple_template/README.md

 ```bash
 rails new myapp -m path_to/template.rb
 ```

-If you want a super simple paired down app with testing and bootstrap only features (no devise etc) run `rails new myapp -m path_to/simple_template/template.rb`

 ❓Having trouble?
 Try adding `DISABLE_SPRING=1` before `rails new`.
 Spring will get confused if you create an app with the same name twice.